Measure blood oxygen on Galaxy Watch

 *

-* (Hint) Replace TODO 2 with java code
+* (Hint) Replace TODO 2 with the code as follows:

 ******************************************************************************************/